matrixorigin/matrixorigin.io/docs/MatrixOne/Test/performance-testing/TPCC-test-with-matrixone.md

 ./runSQL.sh props.mo tableCreates
 ```

+__Npte__: If you get an error like `java:command not found` while running `./runSQL.sh props.mo tableCreates`, install or reinstall Java and the JDK on your computer.

 The above code means to enter the *mo-tpch* directory and create the TPCC database and table.

 The following is an example of the command output: